 - Speak only when prompted to

 - Refrain from interrupting your child or the clinician when they are speaking

-- Allow our clinicians to guide your child in expressing themselves by avoiding completing your child’s sentences when they are stuck with what they would like to express
+- Allow our clinicians to guide your child in expressing themselves by avoiding completing their sentences when they are stuck with what they would like to say.

 Should I go for therapy?

-It is important for you to understand your influence on your child’s behaviour and maladaptive coping with their problems.
-The harsh truth is, often it is the parent’s negative ways of dealing with the child that negatively affects the child’s behaviour further.
-While it is not possible to undo what is already done, counselling can provide you with an alternative perspective for both you and your child, and be able to assist you with managing your child better for the future.
+It is crucial for you to understand your influence on your child’s behaviour and maladaptive coping with their problems.
+The harsh truth is that often it is the parent’s negative ways of dealing with the child that negatively affects the child’s behaviour.
+While it is not possible to undo what is already done, counselling can provide you with an alternative perspective for both you and your child and assist you with managing your child better for the future.
 Feel free to approach our clinicians to find out more.